ashellwig/elm-fullstack-starter/README.md

  - Pug (formerly Jade)
  - Node-Express server (optional, if you don't need the server, delete `/server` and run the 'serverless' scripts)

-### Webpack?

-In my daily Elm coding I now use a webpack starter, available [here](https://github.com/simonh1000/elm-hot-loading-starter).
-This has hot-reloading enabled, which I find to be a real productivity boost.

 ## Use, install and run...: